 In recent weeks, our blogging activity level has diminished.
 Maybe it’s because Ethan and Sarah’s adoption processes are complete and transitions are well under way.
 No doubt the extra time and energy that our final year of the ordination process is a (major) factor.
 Or maybe it’s because we’re not sure where the blog needs to morph next.

 So, where do we go from here?
 Well, I think we’ll still focus on life and leadership.
 The site is long overdo for a redesign.
-I’d like to find a better way to organize the 850+ photos on the blog, most of which are buried in old posts (except for the random photos in the sidebar and the galleries).
+I’d like to find a better way to organize the 850+ photos on the blog, most of which are buried in old posts.
 I’d like to reflect more on what we’re reading/learning, especially in the areas of leadership and preaching.
 So, we’ll see.